RZSoftware-ops/RZ-ControlV1.0/README.md

 # RZ-ControlV1.0
 Here are the first version of our Groundstation.
-Clone this repository and test it
+Start groundstation.py to launch the Groundstation.
+More Documentation comming soon